ohalytska-ui/react-capstone-project/README.md

 ## Available Scripts

+## cd ./twitter-clone

 In the project directory, you can run:

 ### `npm start`

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-Runs the server & client app.\
+Runs the server & client app.

 ### `npm run client-start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Runs the client part app in the development mode.\
+Runs the client part app in the development mode.

 ### `npm test`